eduardocarnunes/coin_counter/README.md

-# Coin Counter Brazilian Real and Dollar
+# COINTADOR: A Coin Counter Brazilian Real and Dollar
 This work aims to count coins in images using only the OpenCV library and **Python 3.7**

 ## :books: Libraries (requirements.txt)